Near-One/near-plugins/examples/ownable-examples/README.md

 ## The contract methods description

 ### owner_set
-`owner_set` - the method which sets the new owner of the contract.
+`owner_set` is the method that sets the new owner of the contract.
 Only the current owner of the contract can set a new one.
-If the contract doesn't have any owner the self can set one.
+If the contract doesn't have any owner, the self can set one.

 ```shell
 $ near call <CONTRACT_ACCOUNT> owner_set '{"owner": <NEW_OWNER_ACCOUNT>}' --accountId <OWNER_ACCOUNT>
 ```

 ### owner_get
-`owner_get` - the _view_ method which returns the current contract owner
+`owner_get` is the _view_ method, which returns the current contract owner.

 ```shell
 $ near view <CONTRACT_ACCOUNT> owner_get '{}'